-I prefer to come up with a proposed solution first, and the make the needed modification after people can see what I've done.
-(The new codebase will allow modifications much more easily) This reduces the risk that discussions and long period of development kills the traction.
+I prefer to come up with a proposed solution first, and the make the needed modification after people can judge what I've done.
+(The new codebase will allow modifications much more easily) This reduces the risk that discussions in combination with long period of development times kills the traction.

 A lot what sIBL did has lost its importance and other techniques in todays render market are needed.